wkappel/AMET/docs/AMET_aqProject_Pre_and_Post_Analysis_Script_Guide_v16.md

  O3_UNITS                  Ozone units to use in output (ppb by default) PRECIP_UNITS              Precipitation units used in WDEP file (cm by default)
 ```
 The following table provides the list of available observations from each network.
-Additional information on these routine network observational datasets is available in [Section 4.2 of the the AMETv1.3 User's Guide on GitHub](https://github.com/USEPA/AMET/blob/1.3/docs/AMET_Users_Guide_v1.md#Observational_Data)
+Additional information on these routine network observational datasets is available in [Section 4.2 of the the AMET User's Guide on GitHub](https://github.com/USEPA/AMET/blob/1.6/docs/AMET_Users_Guide_v16.md#Observational_Data)

 | Network       | Available Species                                     | Notes |
 | ------------- |-------------------------------------------------------| -------|